The brightest GRB ever detected: GRB 221009A as a highly luminous event at z = 0.151: Observations

-Observations were executed using the ABBA nod-on-slit mode, with a nod throw of about $6''$ along the slit.
-Each single arm spectrum has been reduced using the ``stare'' mode reduction, using the standard X-shooter pipeline \citep{Goldoni2006,Modigliani2010}, with the extraction window at the position of the GRB afterglow trace, and background windows at both sides of the spectral trace.
-Then, for each exposure, residual sky features have been interpolated using the background as reference \citep{Selsing19}.
-The flux-calibrated spectra were renormalized to the available photometry, using the $g$, $i$ and $H$ bands for the UVB, VIS, and NIR arms, respectively, interpolated at the mean time of the spectrum.
-Magnitudes were computed from the acquisition camera or from a broader photometric set (de Ugarte Postigo et al. 2023, in preparation).
-Finally, we have applied a telluric correction using models estimated using the line-by-line radiative transfer model (LBLRTM; \citealt{Clough1992}) and atmospheric properties, such as humidity, temperature, pressure and zenith angle, which are stored in the header of each exposure.
+{Because of the limited target visibility, the airmass at the time of the observation was sizeable, but within the working range of the X-shooter atmospheric dispersion corrector (ADC).} Observations were executed using the ABBA nod-on-slit mode, with a nod throw of about $6''$ along the slit.
+Each single arm spectrum was reduced in ``stare'' mode and using the standard X-shooter pipeline \citep{Goldoni2006,Modigliani2010}, with the extraction window at the position of the GRB afterglow trace, and background windows at both sides of the spectral trace.
+Then, for each exposure, residual sky features were interpolated using the background as reference \citep{Selsing19}. {Flux calibration was performed in two steps, first by applying the response function determined via observations of spectrophotometric standard stars, and then renormalizing the flux-calibrated spectra to the available photometry} using the $g$, $i,$ and $H$ bands for the UVB, VIS, and NIR arms, respectively, interpolated at the mean time of the spectrum.
+Magnitudes were computed from images secured with the X-shooter acquisition camera or taken from a broader photometric set (\citealt{2022GCN.32652....1B}; de Ugarte Postigo et al., in prep.).
+Finally, we applied a telluric correction built using a line-by-line radiative transfer model (LBLRTM; \citealt{Clough1992}) and the atmospheric properties, such as humidity, temperature, pressure, and zenith angle, which are stored in the header of each exposure.

-The observations revealed a very bright trace in the red and infrared, strongly attenuated towards the blue end by the high Galactic extinction.
-Figure~\ref{XS_main} shows the overall shape of the spectrum and zoom-in panels highlighting specific features.
+The observations reveal a very bright trace in the red and infrared that is strongly attenuated toward the blue end by the high Galactic extinction.
+Figure~\ref{XS_main} shows the overall shape of the spectrum and the inner panels zoom in on selected features.
 We subsequently obtained further X-shooter observations to follow the afterglow evolution.
-These are discussed in detail by de Ugarte Postigo et al. (2023, in preparation).
-Among the later spectra, here we only exploit the $4\times 600$~s spectrum taken with mid time 2022 Oct 20 00:19:38 UT, which provides the best detection of the emission features (Fig.~\ref{XS_main} and Sec.~\ref{sec:host}).
+These are discussed in detail by de Ugarte Postigo et al. (in prep.).
+Among the late spectra, here we only present the $8\times 480$~s spectrum, which has a mid time of 2022 October 20 00:20:01 UT and provides the best detection of the emission features (Fig.~\ref{XS_main} and Sect.~\ref{sec:host}).

 The results reported in this paper supersede our preliminary analysis \citep{2022GCN.32648....1D,2022GCN.32765....1I}.
 Our spectroscopic measurement was subsequently confirmed by \citet{2022GCN.32686....1C}.